Deep Vein Thrombosis (DVT) – Diagnosis, Symptoms and Treatment

 - Other medical condition – systemic lupus erythematosus

 - Certain medications – oral contraceptives, estrogen/progesterone therapy

 - Long term intravenous line (e.g., PICC line, chemotherapy catheter)

-Prolonged immobility can happen in situations such as prolonged flights or car rides.
+Prolonged immobility is most common with prolonged flights or car rides.
 It is usually recommended that individuals on flights take frequent breaks from sitting to prevent pooling of blood in the lower limbs and clot formation.
-Massaging and stretching the legs can also be beneficial in preventing blood clot from forming.
+Massaging and stretching the legs can also be beneficial in preventing blood clots from forming.